 A morning ritual is varied and individual.
 For example, mine includes a hot cup of chai, watching the sunrise, taking customized herbs, intention-setting at my altar, chanting, meditation, and sometimes a morning stretch.
 That’s a lot for some and an easy routine for others.
 What matters is that it’s my best fit now.

 As long as your self-care ritual cultivates pleasant feelings and includes an opportunity to examine your thoughts, decisions and feelings, you’re golden.

-This could look like journaling, sun salutes, staring at the clouds over a hot tea, or an austere ashtanga practice; it just has to feel nourishing to you, on that morning or evening.
+This could look like journaling, sun salutes, staring at the clouds over a hot tea,

 At Least 30 Minutes